classyPimp/turboPimp/README.md

         set_state form_model: state.form_model
       end
     end
-  #####THIS WILL ALL serialize beatifully to form data, will send with all accepts_nested_attributes_for Rails ready
+  #####THIS WILL ALL serialize beatifully to form data, will send with all accepts_nested_attributes_for Rails
  # everything will be validated shown and checked before sent to server, (even if not defined on client but are on server after request will also be shown where what and how many ),
-  #highlighted and shit. and your dealing with several models at once, image upload preview, fulll assblown WYSIWG (Voog rules), and just look how DRY it is, everything is reusable!
+  #highlighted. and your dealing with several models at once, image upload preview, WYSIWG (Voog) rte, and just look how DRY it is, everything is reusable!
-  #all files via XHR without hassle, super duper message BUS between your objects, everything one needs, handy right?
+  #all files via XHR without hassle.
   end
 end
 ```